Metatarsalgia (Ball of Foot Pain)

 What Can I Do to get Rid of Pain in the Ball of My Foot?

-In many cases simple home care and proper supportive shoes and inserts are enough to allow metatarsalgia to heal.
+In many cases simple home care and proper supportive shoes and insoles with metatarsal pads are enough to allow metatarsalgia to heal.
 However, if the condition is severe or not subsiding with home treatment a doctor should be consulted because a more specific diagnosis may be needed.

 It is also important to wear good shoes with adequate width and depth and also proper support and cushioning.